Art . Fashion. Food. Music/Dance .

 "From my hometown of Seattle, to camps in Greece, to here in DC, I've seen firsthand the incredible courage and culture that migrants contribute and am so excited to be a part of celebrating these triumphs in our local community."

-Julia Duncan, lOGISTICS Lead
+Julia Duncan, Logistics and Public Relations Lead

 “All of our families, at one point in time, were immigrants to America.
 That’s what makes the promise of our country so inspiring and welcoming.
 This festival will celebrate our diversity and I’m proud to be a part of it.”